70% Cabernet, 16% Merlot, 14% Sangiovese

 So the very next morning, I’m sat down at my laptop typing up an email and there’s a knock at my door.
 It’s the FedEx guy and he has a package for me….a wine shipment (as is usually the case)…and guess who these wine samples are from…that’s right!
 Castello di Amorosa “La Castellana.”

 I’m not a religious guy…but I think the wine God Bacchus SERIOUSLY wanted me to write this wine review!

 Not as “big” as I was expecting, they’ve actually done quite a good job of giving this wine a “Tuscan feel.”
 Velvety smooth, and surprisingly restrained, it probably needs at least another few years in the bottle before it gets to where it needs to be.
 Black cherry, plum and mocha dominate, with well integrated tannins that don’t overwhelm.
 I got a little a tobacco and oak in there, also.

 Quite a surprise from what I was expecting.
 Napa has been boring me a little lately, but maybe it’s because I get sent (by way of wine samples) so much of it.
 The Castello di Amorosa “La Castellana” is different, and if you’re looking to experience a more elegant side to “The Valley,” you might want to give it a shot.

 I paired it with an episode of Downton Abbey…and I recommend you do the same.

-Reviews and tagged Cabernet, California, Castello di Amorosa, Diamond Mountain District, La Castellana, Merlot, Napa, Napa Valley, Sangiovese.
+This entry was posted in Reviews and tagged Cabernet, California, Castello di Amorosa, Diamond Mountain District, La Castellana, Merlot, Napa, Napa Valley, Sangiovese.
 Bookmark the permalink. ← Waterbrook, Cabernet Sauvignon, Washington State…and Some Bloopers From I Know Jax… A Sommelier’s Guide to Picking the Right Wine for Your Valentine. →